 Portis development powered by Pocket tools

 Portis allows users to access dApps in their web browser through a simple, and super familiar “email and password” setup for wallet and dApp browsing without any third-party installations.
 This is done by immediately encrypting the user’s wallet using their email and password on the client, and only storing user encrypted wallets on Portis servers.
 This gives developers the ability to integrate their dApp builds in a straightforward manner, which results in less time spent stressing out about user interfacing, and more time for banging out the code and testing smart contracts.

-The Portis team has integrated our interface in the latest release of their SDK, so now you can call to Ethereum through pocket.ethereum.network if you so choose.
+The Portis team has integrated Pocket interface in the latest release of their SDK, so now you can call to Ethereum through ethereum.pokt.network if you so choose.

 “Portis wants to empower blockchain developers everywhere by making sure they can focus on their DApp logic, while we take care of the rest.
 After all, using DApps should be easy, as should be building them.

 Making sure users can easily and securely sign transactions is one part of the equation, the second is making sure they can reliably transmit it to the blockchain, so it will become reality.
 By adding Pocket Network as an additional node service for our devs, we’re giving them another way to make sure that the latter happens in a consistent manner.